 Statrys offers a Hong Kong-based multi-currency business account where you can hold and manage 11 currencies under a single account number.
 You can send and receive payments in over 140 countries, track SWIFT payments in real time, and make local payments in 12 currencies, including USD, CNY, EUR, GBP, and SGD.
 The account also comes with FX hedging tools, which can help manage currency fluctuations.

 Payoneer, on the other hand, gives you local receiving accounts in 9 countries.
 This lets you accept payments like a local business and send money locally in those regions, or internationally to 190+ countries via SWIFT.
-While it doesn’t offer advanced FX tools, it does integrate with over 2,000 platforms such as Amazon, Fiverr, and Upwork.
+While it doesn’t offer advanced FX tools, it does provide simple, real-time conversions for everyday use and integrates with over 2,000 platforms such as Amazon, Fiverr, and Upwork.

-In short, Statrys is better suited for businesses managing international payments across multiple currencies with a need for FX control.
-Payoneer is a fit for freelancers and online sellers who focus on receiving payments from global platforms.
+In short, Statrys is better suited for businesses managing international payments across multiple currencies with a need for advanced FX control.
+Payoneer is a fit for freelancers and online sellers who prioritise quick, straightforward conversions and integrations with global platforms.

 Business Account Fees Comparison